mirkokiefer/syncing-thesis/README.md

 ##Application Scenarios
 ###Relational Data Synchronization
-The Wunderlist app serves as an example for a common data schema that requires syncing of a relational schema.
+The Wunderlist app serves as an example for a common kind of data model that requires syncing of data in a relational schema.

 Wunderlist's schema could be defined as the following: